Medical Job Interview Tips to Land Your First Healthcare Job

 • Guys, your shoes say a lot about you and your cleanliness.
 Make sure they are black, with no stains or dust.
 (We all know the last time you wore your fancy shoes was at your cousin’s wedding!)
 Please polish them up.

-• If you do not feel comfortable wearing a suit to your interview, a white shirt with dark pants and a very simple tie will work just fine.
+• If you don’t feel comfortable in a full suit, wear a white shirt, dark pants, and a simple tie.

-• You will want to appear clean, professional, and polite.
+• You want to appear clean, professional, and polite.

 • The color of your hair is very important!
 Do not die your hair bright purple, or orange, or bright red (when you are not a natural redhead) or neon green!